March 27, 2026 · The Movement

 It all assumes you own something.

 What if you don't?
-What if you're one of the 44 million renter households in America, paying your electricity bill every single month while having zero say in where that electricity comes from and zero shot at benefiting from the rooftop revolution everyone keeps talking about?
+What if you're one of the 44 million (U.S. Census) renter households in America, paying your electricity bill every single month while having zero say in where that electricity comes from and zero shot at benefiting from the rooftop revolution everyone keeps talking about?

 That's the gap this site exists to fill.
 And the more you look at it, the clearer it gets: renters aren't just being left out of the solar story.
 Renters are the people who need solar the most. and they're standing at the leading edge of what comes next.